 A Quality Improvement Organization (QIO) is a group of health quality experts, clinicians, and consumers organized to improve the care delivered to people with Medicare.
 QIOs work under the direction of the Centers for Medicare and Medicaid Services (CMS) to assist Medicare providers with quality improvement and to review quality concerns for the protection of beneficiaries of the Medicare Trust Fund.

-Beneficiary and Family Centered Care (BFCC) Quality Improvement Organization (QIO)
+Beneficiary and Family-Centered Care (BFCC) Quality Improvement Organization (QIO)

-There are two ways a patient or family member may file a complaint about quality of care.
+There are two ways a patient or family member may file a complaint about the quality of care.
 A complaint may be filed with the BFCC-QIO.
 The BFCC-QIO will then conduct a quality of care review.
-The review focuses on improving quality of care processes for all beneficiaries and is independent of the state licensing and certification process.
+The review focuses on improving the quality of care processes for all beneficiaries and is independent of the state licensing and certification process.

 The BFCC QIO for Indiana is: